 Goodwill is not depreciated, but an impairment test is carried out at least once a year.
-Impairment testing of goodwill is discussed in note 14.
+Impairment testing of goodwill is discussed in note 13.

-Note 14: Impairment test of goodwill
+Note 13: Impairment test of goodwill

-Recognised goodwill in the Group at 31.12.2014 constitutes NOK 31.2 million.
-This is mainly related to the acquisitions of Nordic Integrator Management AS (NOK 15.3 million) that took place in 2007 and Bouvet Sverige AB (NOK 3.0 million) that took place in 2008, and the acquisitions in 2014 of the business Capgemini Trondheim (NOK 8.9 million) and of Blinc AS (NOK 3.5 million).
-Capgemini's business in Trondheim has been integrated with Bouvet's business in Trondheim and Blinc AS has been merged with Bouvet Norge AS.
+Recognised goodwill in the Group at 31.12.2015 constitutes NOK 27.9 million.
+This is mainly related to the acquisitions of Nordic Integrator Management AS (NOK 15.3 million) that took place in 2007 and Bouvet Sverige AB (NOK 3.3 million) that took place in 2008, and the acquisition in 2014 of the business Capgemini Trondheim (NOK 8.9 million).
+Capgemini's business in Trondheim has been integrated with Bouvet's business in Trondheim.

-After the acquisition of Nordic Integrator Management AS , Capgemini Trondheim and Blinc AS the businesses has been integrated into Bouvet's business respectively in Bergen, Trondheim and East, in such a way that they do not represent separate cash generating units.
-They will be measured together with cash flows from remaining business in respectively in Bergen, Trondheim and East.
+After the acquisition of Nordic Integrator Management AS and Capgemini Trondheim the businesses has been integrated into Bouvet's business respectively in Bergen and Trondheim, in such a way that they do not represent separate cash generating units.
+They will be measured together with cash flows from remaining business in respectively in Bergen and Trondheim.
 Bouvet Sverige is considered to be a separate cash generating unit within the Group.
 All goodwill from these acquisitions are allocated to the respective cash generating units.